 Affiliated semester programs are those coordinated by our partners around the world as part of our effort to provide a greater variety of programs to UT students.
 Students pay a comprehensive program fee to the affiliate and a $600 administrative fee to UT Austin.
 Each Affiliated program is different; some include service-learning components, internship options, courses in English and various scholarships and payment plans.
 Students with advanced language skills may take university courses at an associated university with students from the host country.

 You could spend a summer interning abroad, but why not make the most of your international professional experience by taking a semester to build long-lasting corporate connections, learn or improve your professional proficiency in a foreign language and develop skills for success in a global economy?
 We help arrange working positions for students, often as part of a credit-bearing study abroad program.
 We offer internships through both exchange and affiliated programs.
 You can choose a full-time internship placement or take courses that complement a part-time internship placement.
 Credit and costs for internships vary based on location and the placement organization.

-While most of our faculty-led programs are a maymester or summer program, we offer a few semester long faculty-led programs as well.
+While most of our faculty-led programs are a May term or summer program, we offer a semester-long faculty-led programs as well.